InstitutionalGrammar/IG-Inception-Layers/README.md

 ## Content

-This repository contains [Inception](https://inception-project.github.io/) Annotation Layers for the IG Core specification of the Institutional Grammar 2.0 (IG 2.0).
+This repository contains [Inception](https://inception-project.github.io/) Annotation Layers for the Institutional Grammar 2.0 (IG 2.0).

 The principles underlying the IG 2.0 are conceptually discussed in the following article, and operational coding guidelines are provided in the supplementary codebook.